hongkim25/TLTP/README.md

 20 AUG 2025 - Woke up at 6:20.
 Practiced for the coding test + took the coding test + talked to Gemini/Chatgpt + Babbel/Duolingo Spanish

 21 AUG 2025 - Woke up at 6:40.
-Practiced 14 of the level 0 questions on Programmers + applied to the Programmers backend bootcamp + talked to Gemini/Chatgpt + Babbel/Duolingo Spanish
+Practiced 14 level 0 questions on Programmers + applied to the Programmers backend bootcamp + talked to Gemini/Chatgpt + Babbel/Duolingo Spanish

 22 AUG 2025 - Woke up at 7:30.
 Took the CS50x lecture 0: Scratch + talked to Gemini/Chatgpt + Babbel/Duolingo Spanish

 23 AUG 2025 - Woke up at 6:50.
 DELE B2 + DALF C1 research + talked to Gemini/Chatgpt + Babbel/Duolingo Spanish + finished reading "I'm old but I want to code"

+24 AUG 2025 - Woke up at 6:30.
+Took the CS50x lecture 1 + practiced 2 level 0 questions on Programmers + did a job research beyond Europe, to Canada and Australia, talked to Gemini/Chatgpt + Babbel/Duolingo Spanish + finished reading "A social service agent who codes"